List of Olympic medalists for the Philippines

 Medals gained from Mixed teams

-Medal Name Home Region Sport Event Year Location Ref
+Medal Name Home Region Sport Event Year Location Ref.

-Gold Gold Luis Gabriel Moreno [note 1]
+Gold Gold Luis Gabriel Moreno [b]

 With Li Jiaman (China)